glitchgeeks01-droid/Gestation-Guardian-App/README.md

-# Gestation Guardian 🤰✨
+# Gestation Guardian✨

 Yo!
 Welcome to **Gestation Guardian**.
-I built this app to be a super smooth, premium companion for expecting mothers.
-No complicated setups, no lagging—just a clean, safe space to track the pregnancy journey.
+I built this app to be a super smooth, premium companion for expecting mothers, especially to monitor pre-eclampsia/hypertension during pregnancy.
+No complicated setups, no lagging, just a clean and safe space to track the pregnancy journey.

 ![Project Banner](https://api.dicebear.com/7.x/initials/svg?seed=GG&backgroundColor=8DB48E&textColor=FFFFFF)